Have Questions?

 504-324-6265

-Responsibility House is 8.1 miles from Marrero, Louisiana
+Responsibility House is 8.1 miles from Marrero, LA

 About Responsibility House Responsibility House is a New Orleans area agency that assists people who are ready to make the journey to sobriety, stability and health.
 We offer the following programs: Outpatient and Intensive Outpatient Treatment Programs Click to learn more Residential Treatment Programs Click to learn more Supportive Housing Programs